 Medical practice management covers the full range of business operations that keep a clinic running day to day.
 This includes scheduling, human resources, financial oversight, compliance, and patient communication.
 In short, it is everything that happens behind the scenes to allow clinicians to focus on delivering care rather than managing paperwork.

 Effective medical practice management brings structure to each of these areas by applying consistent processes and measurable goals.
-When a practice manager takes ownership of HR, billing workflows, and regulatory requirements, the entire team benefits from clearer expectations and fewer operational bottlenecks.
+When a practice manager or medical office manager takes ownership of HR, billing workflows, and regulatory requirements, the entire team benefits from clearer expectations and fewer operational bottlenecks.
 Think of it as the business engine that powers the clinical mission of your practice.

 Practice Management vs. EHR and RCM